Stevia vs. Erythritol: Which Sugar Alternative Is Best?

 What Is Stevia?

-Stevia, a naturally occurring sugar alternative, has captivated health-conscious consumers for years.
+Stevia, a plant-based sugar alternative, has captivated health-conscious consumers for years.
 Derived from the leaves of the South American Stevia rebaudiana plant, this sugar substitute boasts a centuries-old origin story.
 Indigenous communities in Paraguay and Brazil have used Stevia leaves as a sweetener for generations, valuing it as both a sweetener and a medicinal herb.

-This natural origin sets Stevia apart from many other sugar alternatives, evoking an earthy, botanical charm.
+This origin sets Stevia apart from many other sugar alternatives, evoking an earthy, botanical charm.
 The sweetness in Stevia comes from compounds called steviol glycosides, primarily stevioside and rebaudioside.
 These can be up to 300 times sweeter than traditional sugar, ensuring that a little goes a long way.
 In recent years, Stevia has gained popularity as a sugar alternative in various products, from teas and health-conscious sodas like OLIPOP, to baked goods and dietary supplements.

 What Is Erythritol?